ImageMagick/Usage-Markdown/basics/index.md

 display -texture xc:black test.png
 ~~~

-Images with a palette (or boolean) transparency, such as GIF and PNG8 formats, is displayed with a the current 'transparent color' that was used to represent transparency in the color table.
-That is a generally random color may be used (typically black) rather than the default checkerboard pattern.
+Images with a palette (or boolean) transparency, such as GIF and PNG8 formats, are displayed with the 'transparent color' that was used to represent transparency in the color table.
+That is, a generally random color may be used (typically black) rather than the default checkerboard pattern.
 This could be regarded as a bug, though technically it isn't.

-However if you like display to handle such images in the same way as other images containing transparency information, you can remove the palette meta-data before feeding the image to "`display`" using the following commands to change the internal style for the image output format.
+However, if you'd like "`display`" to handle such images in the same way as other images containing transparency information, you can remove the palette meta-data before feeding the image to "`display`" using the following commands to change the internal style for the image output format.

 ~~~{.skip}
 convert image.gif -type truecolormatte miff:- | display -
 ~~~

 Alternatively, just about any operation that modifies the image being displayed will also remove the existing palette meta-data.
-As such some "`display`" options can be used to remove the palette.
-For example using "`-coalesce`".
+As such some "`display`" options can be used to remove the palette - for example using "`-coalesce`".

 ~~~{.skip}
 display -coalesce image.gif
 ~~~

 This has the added bonus of cleaning up GIF animation optimizations that may be present.
 Though for multiple, unrelated images it could have other undesirable side effects.
 Yes these methods are clumsy, but they work.

 #### Display Using Convert